Kieranties/SimpleVersion/docs/articles/configuration.md

 The `Label` property specifies an array of labels to be included in the version.

-> By specifying values in the label, the version will be returned as a pre-release version.

 ```json
 "Label" : []
 "Label" : ["alpha1"]
 "Label" : ["alpha1", "test"]
 ```

+> [!NOTE]
+> By specifying values in the label, the version will be returned as a pre-release version.

 Metadata
 --------